 Disney's Happiest Haunts Tour

-This 2-hour historical tour of Disneyland takes guests on a journey throughout the park.
-The guide will share ghost stories as you walk thorough the park, and will teach you about characters and spirits from The Haunted Mansion and films throughout the decades.
-The tour costs $85 per person and everyone receives a special treat and commemorative pin.
-Call 714-781-4565 to reserve it, up to one month in advance.Continue to 10 of 10 below.
+On the two-and-a-half-hour Happiest Haunts Tour, the guide will share ghost stories as you walk through the park, and will teach you about characters and spirits from The Haunted Mansion and films throughout the decades.

 California Adventure at Halloween